NinjaPear API V2 - Now 400% faster Learn more

 The page loads, but the page is not rendered

-On slower computers or internet connections, the AJAX calls that the javascript scripts that are called when the page loads will take a longer time to complete.
-And when the page only has 500ms (or half a second) to
+On slower computers or internet connections, the AJAX calls and JavaScript scripts triggered when the page loads will take longer to complete.
+And when the page only has 500 ms, or half a second, to:

-• Make AJAX requests to populate populate the page
+• make AJAX requests to populate the page

 payload = {